sapran/appsec_awareness_training/day4.md

   -Dsonar.login=<API_KEY>
 ~~~

-Practice: exercise software security review on artificial cases (see handouts).
+Practice: exercise software security review on artificial cases (see handouts)

 Perform exercises in teams of 4 to 6 people.
 Review the results afterwards with on-screen demonstration.

 Handouts:
 - [Sample 1](samples/sample1.php)